mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ![](Images/4.2.png)

 - To create a simple administration tool that will let to view the orders that have been received and mark them as shipped, at first change the data model so that adminstator can record which orders have been shipped.
-Add a `Shipped` property in the `Order.cs` file (the `Models` Folder)
+Add a `Shipped` property in the `Order` class (the `Order.cs` file in the `Models` Folder)

 ```
 using System.ComponentModel.DataAnnotations;